NU-CEM/Group_wiki/Software/GPUMD_NEP/README.md

 ## FHI-aims total energies for training a NEP model (or comparing against a NEP prediction)

 NEP requires formation energies which are not automatically printed in the outfiles for fhi-aims.
 To convert from total energy to formation energy there is a script.
 CAUTION this is a hacky script which will overwrite your outfile, so use it on a copy!!
 This only works with ASE prior to June 2024.
-Oh yes, it only for Ba-Zr-S. This is open source software, baby.
+Oh yes, it only for Ba-Zr-S and it is specific to the calculation settings (xc functional etc).
+This is open source software, baby.
+The values for each atom have been grepped from

 # Calorine for extracting predictions from a NEP model